GoatBass/single-price-grid-challenge/README.md

 This projects is been created by **Eduard Garcia Arpi**

+Here you can check the result on [Versel!](https://single-price-grid-challenge-hazel.vercel.app/)

 Thanks for checking out this front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.